chakrabar/chakrabar.github.io/_posts/articles/2018-04-04-automating-with-nant.md

 ###### But, is NAnt still relevant?

-From the [NAnt official site](http://nant.sourceforge.net/) we can see the last release `v0.92` was in 2012, and it never made it to `1.0`.
+From the [NAnt official site](http://nant.sourceforge.net/) we can see the last release `v0.92` was in 2012, and it never made it to version `1.0`.
 Is it still usable?

 Though the project was not updated recently, it is completely stable and usable for production release.
 All the useful tasks are already included in NAnt and the community supported [NAntContrib](http://nantcontrib.sourceforge.net/) project.
 And anything else can be run simply as a normal command-line application with `exec` task.
-And, probably, most teams still use NAnt behind their build or CI system.
+And, probably, most of the .NET teams still use NAnt behind their build or CI system.

 #### Installing NAnt